AstarNetwork/Astar/pallets/dapp-staking-v3/README.md

 Stakers must assess whether the project they want to stake on brings value to the ecosystem, and then `vote` for it.
 Casting a vote, or staking, during the `Voting` subperiod makes the staker eligible for bonus rewards. so they are encouraged to participate.

-`Voting` subperiod length is expressed in _standard_ era lengths, even though the entire voting period is treated as a single _voting era_.
+`Voting` subperiod length is expressed in _standard_ era lengths, even though the entire voting subperiod is treated as a single _voting era_.
 E.g. if `voting` subperiod lasts for **5 eras**, and each era lasts for **100** blocks, total length of the `voting` subperiod will be **500** blocks.
 * Block 1, Era 1 starts, Period 1 starts, `Voting` subperiod starts
 * Block 501, Era 2 starts, Period 1 continues, `Build&Earn` subperiod starts